 This my first time playing Hope You Can Cling To challenges!
 I CASE most of my cards, so I don't upload many of them.
 So that's what THIS card says about me - I CASE'd it from Michelle Reynolds, changing the colors to a combo from a couple weeks ago:

-~ Susan - Celebrating 10 years as an SU demo!
-Grammy to Anna 6, Elizabeth 5, Nora 3, Abigail 3, Kendall 12 months and Isaac, 9 months (in my avatar) Proud to be SCS Fan Club Member since the beginning!
+~ Susan - Celebrating 11 years as an SU demo!
+Grammy to Anna 7, Elizabeth 6, Nora 4, Abigail 4, Kendall 2, Isaac 22 months (in my avatar) and one to be born in February 2016!
+Proud to be SCS Fan Club Member since the beginning!

 Such a great challenge, Lydia!